Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 • Functionality: NHIs function like human usernames and passwords, but are designed for machines.

-The number of NHIs is growing rapidly due to factors like cloud computing, IoT, automation, and AI.
-According to cybersecurity experts like Arjun Thusu, CIO, Financial Services, the modern landscape is changing all the time.
+The number of NHIs is growing rapidly due to factors like cloud computing, IoT, automation, and ai.
+According to cybersecurity experts like Arjun Thusu, CIO, Financial Services, the modern landscape is changing all the time, making it imperative to have dynamic and adaptable NHI management strategies.

 • Challenge: Managing the sheer volume and complexity of NHIs poses a significant challenge for organizations.